-Or, check out our full Shipping Products Step-By-Step Guide for a full breakdown of how to set up shipping for your online store.
+- Shipping Products Step-By-Step Guide: Read this for a full breakdown of how to set up shipping for your online store.

 You should now have added your products, customized your store’s template, set up your payment and shipping, and sorted out your store’s settings.

 You’re very nearly there…